akrayvo/riot-gallery-viewer/README.md

 - default value: **true**

 # transitionType
-- effect when transitioning from one image to another
+- effect when transitioning from one image to the next
 - valid values are = **none**, **slide**, **fade**, **slidefade**, and **size**
-- **none** = load image immediately with no transition effect.
+- **none**: no transition; just remove the old image and display the new image
-- **slide** = horizontally slide the new image in and the old image out. the direction depends on if the next or previous image is loaded.
+- **slide**: horizontally slide the old image out and the new image in; the direction depends on if the next or previous image is loaded
 - **fade** = fade out the old image and fade in the new image
 - **slidefade** = do both the slide and fade transitions
-- **size** = move from the old image's size/dimensions to the new image's size/dimensions. will not appear to do anything if images are the same sizes.
+- **size** = move from the old image's size/dimensions to the new image's size/dimensions; will not appear to do anything if images are the same sizes.
 - default value: **slide**

 # transitionSeconds